-Almost every employer and sales manager I have spoken to have told me that if a sales person doesn’t send his cover letter along with his resume, that person’s job application is immediately deleted or ignored.
+Almost every employer and sales manager I have spoken to have told me that if a salesperson doesn’t send his cover letter along with his resume, that person’s job application is immediately deleted or ignored.

 Even companies that give you the “option” of submitting a cover letter, I should still send one.
 Why?

 Because the employer is testing you to see how professional and driven you are to succeed in sales.
-You see, if you are going to be lazy when it comes to job hunting by not sending in a cover letter, you may be lazy when it comes to generating sales.
-Are you going to make only two sales calls or 8 to reach the decision maker?
+You see, if you are going to be lazy when it comes to job hunting by not sending a cover letter, you may be lazy when it comes to generating sales.
+Are you going to make only two sales calls or 8 to reach the decision-maker?
 Are you going to write short but interesting emails to your prospects, or copy and paste the same stale email that you are sending to everyone?
 Are you going to occasionally come in early and stay late to hit your quota, or are you just going to be a 9-to-5 employee?

 Sometimes you have to take your own initiative.
 I once applied for a sales position for a start-up company that did not give you the option online to submit a cover letter.
 Yes, you had to complete an application and send in your resume, but it appeared that no cover letter was required.

-Puzzled and confused, I found the email address of both the CEO and HR Manager.
+Puzzled and confused, I found the email address of both the CEO and the HR Manager.
 I sent them both my resume and cover letter.
 I explained I was taking this action because I didn’t see a place to submit my cover letter.
 I further told them that I felt it would be unprofessional for me to just send them my resume without an attached letter.

 A day later, the CEO apologized to me for not putting a cover letter option on the company’s website.
-A couple days later, I received an email from the HR manager inviting me to take a phone interview.
+A couple of days later, I received an email from the HR manager inviting me to take a phone interview.